catchupTJC/catchuptjc.github.io/_posts/2021-03-09-(SG)The Significance Of Suffering.md

 Man is weak and imperfect.
 Sufferings are able to bring out better qualities in someone that they will not be able to attain otherwise.
 The sufferings that Job face were indeed great.
 Although Job was not able to understand, how did the NT describe Job’s sufferings?

-James 5:11
-*Indeed we count them blessed who endure.
+> *Indeed we count them blessed who endure.
 You have heard of the perseverance of Job and seen the end intended by the Lord—that the Lord is very compassionate and merciful.*
+> James 5:11

 Author regards Job as one who is blessed.
 Calls God very compassionate and merciful that He lets Job go through such a suffering.
 Here, we can see something very clearly.
 Author believes that the end result is very important.
 Of course, in the process, Job suffered.
 But in the end, the blessings were much greater.
 This blessing does not only refer to physical/material blessings, but Job has reached a new level in his faith in God.
 He said that now he has seen God!

 But wasn’t Job full of unhappiness and had many questions for God to answer?
 Job could not understand why he had to suffer though he had no sins.
 God did not answer him.
 Nevertheless, Job accepts that this was all God’s will.

-Job 42:1-2
-*Then Job answered the LORD and said:
+> *Then Job answered the LORD and said:
-“I know that You can do everything,
+> “I know that You can do everything,
-And that no purpose of Yours can be withheld from You.*
+> And that no purpose of Yours can be withheld from You.*
+> Job 42:1-2

 In the end, God asked Job many questions he was unable to answer.
 This made Job realise that he was a very limited person.
 First thing Job said to God was “I know that You can do everything, and that no purpose of Yours can be withheld from You”.
 Many things which God can do and Job had no control of.